ioulian/frontend-workflow/README.md

 - (MED PRIO) Add prefetch tags to HTML for CSS and JS
 - (MED PRIO) Fix JS breakpoint on IE11 and Edge
-- (MED PRIO) Add hidable navbar (only when fixed).
-Hide on scroll, show on scroll up.
-Hide only after a specific point (so the top of the page is not blank)
 - (MED PRIO) Modify AsyncModuleLoader to load event delegated things too.
 And add mutationobserver to document to still load components
 - (LOW PRIO) Follow [Gimli](https://gimli.app/) to add it in the future
 - (LOW PRIO) Change lazy loading to this way: https://addyosmani.com/blog/lazy-loading/